OmkarBansod02/LangStreamAi/README.md

 👉 **Speech Recognition**: Converts spoken words into text using the Web Speech API.

-👉 **Text Translation**: Translates the recognized text into a selected target language using OpenAI's GPT-4 model.
+👉 **Text Translation**: Translates the recognized text into a selected target language using Google Gemini/OpenAI's GPT-4 model.

 👉 **Audio Playback**: Converts translated text back into speech using the Web Speech API's speech synthesis.